simolus3/drift/docs/pages/docs/Dart API/expressions.md

 ## Mathematical functions and regexp

 When using a `NativeDatabase`, a basic set of trigonometric functions will be available.
-It also defines the `REGEXP` function, which allows you to use `a REGEXP b` in sql queries.
+It also defines the `REGEXP` function, which allows you to use `a REGEXP b` in SQL queries.
 For more information, see the [list of functions]({{ "../Platforms/vm.md#moor-only-functions" | pageUrl }}) here.

 ## Subqueries